 Start with an amazing backing track, and build on top of it; plan out how you’ll sync up the visuals with the audio for a vivid impact, and don’t be afraid to chop and change your beautiful scenes where necessary.

-The resulting product will be a one- to three-minute rollercoaster of excitement, tragedy, love, loss, calm, and tension.
+The resulting product will be a one- to a three-minute rollercoaster of excitement, tragedy, love, loss, calm, and tension.
 And the viewers – they’ll be filling up the cinema with their bums in seats!

-If you enjoyed this article why not check out another on our blog.
-Here are articles on How To Submit Your Film To A Film Festival, How To Make A Movie Poster and How To Make A Short Film to get you started.
+If you enjoyed this article why not check out another on our blog?
+Here are articles on How To Submit Your Film To A Film Festival, How To Make A Movie Poster, and How To Make A Short Film to get you started.